Independent Telephone Company

-While these web pages are primarily concerned with Bell System equipment, the independent telephone companies such as GTE and Continental Telephone shared the same channels and often the same formats, and thus are worthy of mention.
+While these pages are a study of the mobile telephone in Bell System service, the independent telephone companies also offered them, using equipment of their own design, sharing the same channels and often the same formats, and thus are worthy of mention.

 Prior to the introduction of IMTS by the manufacturers, these independent companies sought ways to cut costs of paying operator staff to handle mobile calls.
 The Dial, Identified Dial, and Pushbutton Dial systems were a way to do this, by eliminating the need for a mobile operator to dial the calls.
 Even after the availability of IMTS equipment, some Bell System operating companies continued to use Dial and Identified Dial for some years, because both the mobile and terminal equipment was cheaper.
 For example, Con-Tel was using Dial equipment in the California desert into at least the late 1970's, although Pacific Telephone was still MTS during the same time period.